-I am senior lecturer (American associate professor) at the Political Science Department at Tel Aviv University and a member of the Executive Council of the Israeli Young Academy for Science.
-I joined the faculty at Tel Aviv in Fall 2010 after teaching at the University at Albany: State University of New York at the political science department there (PhD, Stony Brook University, 2007; MA Tel Aviv University, 2002; BA The Hebrew University, 1999).
-I am member of the Scientific Council of the Blavatnik Interdisciplinary Cyber Research Center.
-In 2016-8 I am at Columbia University of New York as Israel Institute Visiting Professor, where I co-chair the Israeli Cyber Forum at Columbia University.
+I am senior lecturer (American associate professor) at the Political Science Department at Tel Aviv University and member of the Executive Council of the Israeli Young National Academy.
+I am member of the Scientific Council of the Blavatnik Interdisciplinary Cyber Research Center and since 2016 I have been at Columbia University of New York as Israel Institute Visiting Professor, where I co-chair the Israeli Cyber Forum at Columbia University.